Factor-augmented sparse MIDAS regressions with an application to nowcasting: Nowcasting GDP growth

-In Figure \ref{fig:cumsum}, we plot the square-root cumulative sum of squared forecast error (CUMSUM) for the sparse or dense models (Figure \ref{fig:cumsum-sod_precovid} and \ref{fig:cumsum-sod}) and for the sparse plus dense models (Figure \ref{fig:cumsum-spd_precovid} and \ref{fig:cumsum-spd}).
-With these graphs, we try to visualize the differences in the performance of these models throughout the out-of-sample period.
-We use forecast errors for the end-of-quarter horizon.
-The CUMSUM is computed as
+In Figure \ref{fig:cumsum}, we present the square-root cumulative sum of squared forecast errors (CUMSUM) for three competing methods across two sub-samples.
+These graphs are designed to visualize the performance differences between the models throughout the out-of-sample period.
+The forecast errors are calculated for the end-of-quarter horizon, and the CUMSUM is computed as follows: